Intensive English Language Program Pathways

 PSU's Intensive English Language Program (IELP) pathways are for students who want to improve their academic English skills and avoid having to take high stakes language tests.
 Through these pathways students take their first PSU classes in a supportive environment while taking English courses.
 Students can meet other international students who are studying at PSU.
 Pathway students are members of the PSU community, earn college credits and have access to PSU’s international achievement scholarship.

 The application process is simple.
-Apply using Portland State's online application following the steps for Freshman or Transfer students.
+Apply using Portland State's online application following the steps for First Year or Transfer students.
 PSU will place students into the appropriate Pathway Program based on the information supplied in their application.
 Students will transition to full time enrollment in their degree program when they complete their Pathway Program.
 No additional applications are required.

 - Students who want to immediately begin their university coursework must meet PSU’s Direct to Degree language proficiency requirement.